 After the Fact: Files, WiFi, and Support

-The second half of any shoot is the time spent back at the studio, editing the results and processing them for public consumption.
+The other half of any shoot is the time spent back at the studio, editing the results and preparing for public consumption.
 Thanks to my love affair with the X100S, I’ve gotten used to processing X-Trans files.

 Like any files, Fuji’s have their quirks.
-For instance, I’ve learned to keep noise reduction at its minimum value of -2 to preserve details, and (thanks to a very helpful article by Pete Bridgwood) I discovered that it was possible to improve the sharpness of X-Trans files way beyond what I was used to by cranking the detail slider in Lightroom higher than I ever could with my Canon files.
+For instance, I’ve learned to keep noise reduction at its minimum value of -2 to preserve details, and (thanks to a helpful tip from Pete Bridgwood) I discovered that it was possible to improve the sharpness of X-Trans files way beyond what I was used to by cranking the detail slider in Lightroom higher than I ever could with my Canon files.